-Table 2: device\config\t
+Table 2: device_config_t

-Table 2: device_config_t Member Description name Internal name for this option, used to identify it in the docanintion emulated machine's configuration file. description Description for this option, displayed in the user interface. type One of the following option types: CONFIG_SELECTION: combobox containing a list of values specified by the selection member; CONFIG_HEX16: combobox containing a list of 16-bit hexadecimal values (useful for ISA I/O ports) specified by the selection member; CONFIG_HEX20: combobox containing a list of 20-bit hexadecimal values (useful for ISA memory addresses) specified by the selection member; CONFIG_STRING: arbitrary text string entered by the user, currently not visible nor configurable in the user interface; CONFIG_FNAME: arbitrary file path entered by the user directly or through a file selector button; CONFIG_BINARY: checkbox; CONFIG_INT: arbitrary integer number, currently not visible nor configurable in the user interface; CONFIG_SPINNER: arbitrary integer number entered by the user directly or through up/down arrows, within a range specified by the spinner member; CONFIG_MAC: last 3 octets of a MAC address, currently not visible nor configurable in the user interface; CONFIG_MIDI_OUT: combobox containing a list of system MIDI output devices; CONFIG_MIDI_IN: combobox containing a list of system MIDI input devices; CONFIG_END: mandatory terminator to indicate the end of the option list. default_string Default string value for a CONFIG_STRING option.
-Can default_int be "" if not applicable.
-Default integer value for a CONFIG_HEX16, CONFIG_HEX20, CONFIG_BINARY, CONFIG_INT or CONFIG_SPINNER option.
+Table 2: device_config_t Member Description name Internal name for this option, used to identify it in the emulated machine's configuration file. description Description for this option, displayed in the user inter- face. type One of the following option types: CONFIG_SELECTION: combobox containing a list of values specified by the selection member; CONFIG_HEX16: combobox containing a list of 16-bit hexadecimal values (useful for ISA I/O ports) specified by the selection member; CONFIG_HEX20: combobox containing a list of 20-bit hexadecimal values (useful for ISA memory addresses) specified by the selection member; CONFIG_STRING: arbitrary text string entered by the user, currently not visible nor configurable in the user interface; CONFIG_FNAME: arbitrary file path entered by the user directly or through a file selector button; CONFIG_BINARY: checkbox; CONFIG_INT: arbitrary integer number, currently not visible nor configurable in the user interface; CONFIG_SPINNER: arbitrary integer number entered by the user directly or through up/down arrows, within a range specified by the spinner member; CONFIG_MAC: last 3 octets of a MAC address, currently not visible nor configurable in the user interface; CONFIG_MIDI_OUT: combobox containing a list of system MIDI output devices; CONFIG_MIDI_IN: combobox containing a list of system MIDI input devices; CONFIG_END: mandatory terminator to indicate the end of the option list. default_string Default string value for a CONFIG_STRING option.
+Can be "" if not applicable. default_int Default integer value for a CONFIG_HEX16, CONFIG_HEX20, CONFIG_BINARY, CONFIG_INT or CONFIG_SPINNER option.
 Can be 0 if not applicable. file_filter File type filter for a CONFIG_FNAME option.
 Can be "" if not applicable.
 Must be specified in Windows description mask description mask format, for example: "Raw image (.img) .img Virtual Hard Disk (.vhd) .vhd" spinner device_config_spinner_t sub-structure containing the minimum/maximum/step values for a CONFIG_SPINNER option.
 Can be { 0 } if not applicable.
-Mem-Description 2.16.
-API ber 61 min Minimum selectable value. max Maximum selectable value. step Units to be incremented/decremented with the
+Mem-Description 2.15.
+API ber 55 2.10.
+Al I min Minimum selectable value. max Maximum selectable value. stan Units to be incremented/decremented with the step Units to be incremented/decremented with the

-Configured option values can be read from within the device's init callback with the device\get\config\\ functions.
+Configured option values can be read from within the device's init callback with the device_get_config functions.
 These functions automatically operate in the context of the device currently being initialized.

-Note: device\get\config\\ functions should never be called outside of a device's init callback.
+Note: device_get_config functions should never be called outside of a device's init callback.
 You are responsible for reading the options' configured values in the init callback and storing them in the device's state structure if necessary.